cis557/cis557-project-photo-sharing-social-network-app-the-best-team/README.md

 In the future, the GUI for uploading an image will be elsewhere (e.g., on the feed page).
 For now, though, it resides on the profile page.

 Note that users and posts (the two resources we are managing) are stored in a MongoDB Atlas database, so if you restart the server, your account and your uploaded images will persist.
-At this time, there is no way to delete them through the app.